keemcn/keemcn.github.io/_posts/2019-11-01-graphs-from-scratch.md

 ## Math education is tragic

 Most people despise math.
 They remember being forced to do arithmetic by hand in elementary school, algebra by hand in middle school, and (sometimes) calculus by hand in high school.
 They lament the inability to use a calculator when it's _clearly_ always going to be possible to do so in 'real life'.
 It is an absolute travesty that this process of low-utility algorithmic memorization is what the word 'mathematics' has come to mean in the minds of people all around the world.
-It has deprived billions of grasping the inherent beauty in pondering things that humans can _know_ to be true.
+It has deprived billions of people from grasping the inherent beauty in pondering things that humans can _know_ to be true.
 When done correctly and in the right domain, reductionist reasoning allows one to perceive the numinous in the purest form that the universe can offer it.

 This problem with math education, of course, has been noted by people both better at math and better at writing than I. The best explanation of it that I've found is _A Mathematician's Lament_ by Paul Lockhart ([link](https://www.maa.org/external_archive/devlin/LockhartsLament.pdf)).
 I recommend you read the whole thing, but this excerpt is particularly salient.